Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: RIS-assisted Multicast Beamforming Design

-Problem $\Pc_\ebf$ is a typical downlink multi-group multicast beamforming QoS problem.
+which is a conventional downlink multi-group multicast beamforming QoS problem.
 The effective channel between the BS and user $k$ in group $i$ consists of the direct path and the RIS-path given by $\hbf^\text{d}_{ik}+ \Gbf_{ik}\ebf$, as shown in $\SINR_{ik}$ in \eqref{eqn:SINR}.